-Signs and symptoms: Sharp stabbing period pain, endometriosis & clotted menstrual flow.
+Signs and symptoms: Sharp stabbing period pain, Endometriosis and clotted menstrual blood.

 Signs and symptoms: Weight issues, excessive vaginal discharge, edema, digestive disorders, PCOS (can occur in yin deficient types also), chronic phlegm disorders such as nasal congestion, sinusitis etc.

-Signs and symptoms: Heavy periods, prolapses, weak digestion, diarrhoea or constipation, lethargy, dizziness, miscarriage or anaemia.
+Signs and symptoms: Heavy periods, prolapses, weak digestion, diarrhoea or constipation, lethargy, dizziness, miscarriage or anemia.

-Any problems with the menstrual cycle can indicate issues relating to blood and qi movement.
+Any problems within the menstrual cycle can indicate issues relating to blood and qi movement.
 Obstructions to either of these mechanisms can have implications for fertility.
-Pain during the menstrual periods, passing of clots, breast distension or pain, scanty or heavy flow, excessively long or short periods, break through bleeding, periods that stop and start.
+Painful menstrual periods, passing of Clots, Breast or nipple pain and ditention, scanty or heavy menstrual flow, excessively long or short cycles, break through bleeding, periods that stop and start.
 All these factors can indicate a dysfunction of the movement of qi and blood.